calmdw/calmdw.github.io/_pages/about.md

     <p><strong>Xinyu Liu</strong>*, Zdenek Rozsypalek*, Tomas Krajnik</p>
     <p><em>Technical University of Denmark, Czech Technical University in Prague</em></p>
     <p><strong>European Conference on Mobile Robots (ECMR), 2023</strong> — <em>Oral Presentation</em></p>

+    <p>How to make a robot recognize the same place that it just passed in daylight while running at night?</p>
     <p>
-    How to make a robot recognize the same place that it just passed in daylight while running at night?
     Presents a self-supervised framework for fusing infrared and RGB images in VT&R navigation systems to enable robot to localize under extreme changing illumination conditions.
 Our method achieves <strong>5% error</strong> for localization under dark night and sun glare conditions.
     </p>